apache/airflow/docs/howto/operator/gcp/sftp_to_gcs.rst

 SFTP to Google Cloud Storage Transfer Operator
 ==============================================

-Google has s service `Google Cloud Storage <https://cloud.google.com/storage/>`__.
+Google has a service `Google Cloud Storage <https://cloud.google.com/storage/>`__.
 This service is used to store large data from various applications.
 SFTP (SSH File Transfer Protocol) is a secure file transfer protocol.
 It runs over the SSH protocol.
-It supports the full security and authentication functionality of SSH.
+It supports the full security and authentication functionality of the SSH.

 .. contents::